zacharesmer/tamagometer/CONTRIBUTING.md

 I initiated a visit with these bitstrings: 01010101 and 01010101, and the character was saved as a girl.
 I flipped bit N and then sent 0101010 and 1010101 and the character was saved as a boy.

 ## Web interface
+The interface is written in Vue 3 using composition style.
+To add a section
+- extend the class TamaBits in model.ts
+- edit the constructor and init methods of TamaMessage in model.ts
+- create a vue component, and then add it to BitstringInput.vue.
+Letter.vue is a good example of a component.

 ## Flipper App